nkher/lib-java/README.md

 * FNV
 * Murmur3

-I have not written all the code completely by myself and everything in the repository is a result of various other online resources that I have used for ideas and even implementations a few times.
-Please find a list of very very useful references below.
+_Obviously, I have not written each line of code completely by myself, and all my work in this repository is a product of various other online resources that I have use for learning, getting more ideas on implementations, design stuff.
+Please find a list of very very useful references below._

 -------------------------------
 List of References: |